anopszetex/worker-thread/README.md

 # worker-thread
-how editing images using multi thread with nodejs
+How editing images using multi thread with nodejs

 ## 🚀 Project Setup